 Parking information is included in your Final Instructions which will be emailed to you at least 10 days prior to event.
 Please be considerate to the local residents when parking and use pay and display carparks where possible.

 Live tracking is provided by our timing partners TDL.
 To access the live tracker, download the app or access their website using the link that will be in your final instructions.

 Our event village is family friendly and all our events are held in locations with lots on offer for families.
 We pride ourselves on creating a great atmosphere for spectators who can track the person they are supporting using an app so they don't miss them at key points.

 Where can I find my event photographs?

-If you purchased a photograph package you will receive an email with a reference number and information on how to find and download your images.
+If you purchased a photograph package you should have received an email with a reference number and information on how to find and download your images.

 Photos taken on the day are available for purchase.
 A link will be provided in the Final Instructions, on the event tracker app, via our social media channels and in the post-race report email.

 We have a number of charities that we support as a company, but you are welcome to take part and raise money for a charity that is close to your heart.